“You should talk to these guys.”

 Staffing firms feel it every Friday.
 Manufacturers do too, just with different bills.

-Across Texas, if materials are late, the production line slows.
+Across the state, if materials are late, the production line slows.

-Payroll is still Friday.
-Your customer may still be paying on 30, 60, or 75 day terms.
+Payroll is Friday.
+Your customer is paying on 30, 60 or 75 day terms.

 Suppliers want to be paid in 15 to 30 days.
 Customers take 45 to 60 days and sometimes longer.
 And they don’t release payment until every piece of paperwork lines up: